Definition:

 The Long Answer is

 The Auditor will not be able to perform the testing for 100% of the transactions in the books of accounts.
 This is practically impossible.
 Here comes Sampling as a rescue technique.
 Testing a representative portion of the Population is the sampling process, and hence the results from testing are applicable for the whole population.
-So, sampling technique avoids performing testing for the whole population.
-Materiality amount indirectly supports in the process of determining the number of Samples. we will learn more on this next section.
+So, the sampling technique avoids performing testing for the whole population.
+Materiality amount indirectly supports in the process of determining the number of Samples. we will learn more in this next section.

 How about an example here?